 The Corporation has standing Executive, Audit, Compensation and Nominating Committees.
 The members of the Executive Committee are Messrs.
-Barkeley, Berenato, Mullaney and Schmutz.
-The Executive Committee, which met formally once during 1999, performs the same function as the Board of Directors, subject to certain limitations, including limitations on the power to amend or repeal the Certificate of Incorporation or Bylaws, adopt an agreement of merger or consolidation, or recommend to the shareholders the sale, lease or exchange of substantially all of the property and assets of the Corporation.
+Barkeley, Berenato and Mullaney.
+The Executive Committee, which met formally once during 2001, performs the same function as the Board of Directors, subject to certain limitations, including limitations on the power to amend or repeal the Certificate of

+Incorporation or Bylaws, adopt an agreement of merger or consolidation, or recommend to the shareholders the sale, lease or exchange of substantially all of the property and assets of the Corporation.

 The members of the Audit Committee are Messrs.
-Christie, Ducommun, Pearson and Schmutz.
-The Audit Committee, which met formally four times during 1999, reviews the scope of audits, audit procedures and the results of audits with the corporate staff and the independent accountants, and approves all non-audit services by the independent accountants.
+Christie, Ducommun and Moore.
+The Audit Committee, which met formally six times during 2001, reviews the scope of audits, audit procedures and the results of audits with the corporate staff and the independent accountants.
+The Audit Committee is governed by a charter which it has adopted.
+The Corporation's securities are listed on the New York Stock Exchange and are governed by its listing standards.
+All of the members of the Audit Committee meet the independence standards of Sections 303.01(B)(2) and (3) of the New York Stock Exchange's listing standards.

 The members of the Compensation Committee are Messrs.
-Barkeley, Moore, Mullaney and Pearson.
-The Compensation Committee, which met formally once during 1999, reviews and recommends compensation for officers, grants stock options and administers stock option programs.
+Barkeley, Crosby, Moore and Mullaney.
+The Compensation Committee, which met formally four times during 2001, reviews and recommends compensation for officers, grants stock options and administers stock option programs.

 The members of the Nominating Committee were Messrs.
-Barkeley, Berenato and Pearson until May 5, 1999, and thereafter were Messrs.
-Barkeley, Ducommun and Mullaney.
-The Nominating Committee, which did not formally meet during 1999, reviews and recommends to the Board of Directors the nominees for election as directors of the Corporation at the Annual Meeting of Shareholders or otherwise by the Board of Directors.
+Berenato, Conese and Ducommun until May 2, 2001, and thereafter were Messrs.
+Barkeley, Berenato and Conese.
+The Nominating Committee, which did not formally meet during 2001, reviews and recommends to the Board of Directors the nominees for election as directors of the Corporation at the Annual Meeting of Shareholders or otherwise by the Board of Directors.
 The Nominating Committee may, in its discretion, consider nominees recommended by Shareholders.